Cuba – known for its cigars, rum & music.

 Cubacel Tur Paquetes Adicionales (Additional Packages for Cubacel Tur) – Cubacel by ETECSA

-The Cubacel Tur Paquetes Adicionales (Cubacel Tur Additional Packages) are data plans for the Cubacel Tur SIM card.
+The Cubacel Tur Paquetes Adicionales (Cubacel Tur Additional Packages) are data plans (without 5G NR access) for the Cubacel Tur SIM card.
+It has a basic package that is worth 25 USD and contains 6 GB of data, with 100 minutes and 100 SMS.

 Be aware that these Cubacel Tur Paquetes Adicionales do not extend the validity of your Cubacel Tur SIM card of 30 days.